The essential $l$-dimension of finite groups of Lie type, $l \neq 2$: Introduction

 What is the essential dimension of the finite simple groups?
 This question is quite difficult to answer.
 A few results for small groups (not necessarily simple) have been proven.
 For example, it is known that $\ed_k(S_5) = 2$, $\ed_k(S_6) = 3$ for $k$ of characteristic not $2$ \cite{BF}, and $\ed_k(A_7) = \ed_k(S_7) = 4$ in characteristic $0$ \cite{Dun}.
 It is also known that for $k$ a field of characteristic $0$ containing all roots of unity, $\ed_k(G) = 1$ if and only if $G$ is isomorphic to a cyclic group $\Z/n\Z$ or a dihedral group $D_m$ where $m$ is odd (\cite{BR}, Theorem 6.2).
 Various bounds have also been proven.
 See \cite{BR}, \cite{Mer}, \cite{Reich},\cite{Mor}, among others.
 For a nice summary of the results known in 2010, see \cite{Reich}.

 We can find a lower bound to this question by considering the corresponding question for essential $p$-dimension.
 In my previous article (\cite{Kni}), I calculated the essential $p$-dimension of the split finite quasi-simple groups of classical Lie type at the defining prime $p$.
 In this article, we calculate the essential $l$-dimension of the groups at a prime $l$, where $l \neq 2$ and $l \neq p$ (where $p$ is the defining prime).
-We also calculate the essential $2$-dimension for the linear groups in the case $q \equiv 1 \pmod 4$ and for the unitary groups in the case $q \equiv 3 \pmod 4$.